 6. Facilitate effective social learning

-One of the most popular trends in the corporate training world is social learning.
 Many companies are integrating social learning into their training programs, and your LMS can be a very useful tool to facilitate good social learning.
 You can use the LMS to track learning interactions through blogs, discussion forums, podcasts, social media, offline messaging, and email communications.